PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `370 passed, 1 xfailed in 17.98s`; the sole strict xfail is the selected two-layer propagation and production assignment.

+Both runner layers now return the shared executor's unchanged ordered tuple, and the sole production call retains it as `_terminal_clamp_unary_relu_results`.
+It remains observation-only.
+The focused implementation gate passes `371 passed in 19.72s`, and the branch-changed broad suite passes `1541 passed in 27.26s`; targeted static validation also passes.

+The next unit should audit both discarded calls to `_run_terminal_slice_concat_layout_recovery_sequence()`, including every child schema and cleanup behavior, shared state scope, call multiplicity, and the two distinct boundary pairs before either runner layer changes.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it